yamamotomako/snp_call_pipeline/README.md

 7. file converting for anotation

 8. anotation

-These programs are for analyzing the difference genome between humans.
+These programs are for analyzing the differences between human genomes.
+This pipeline is aimed to build by one procedure, that is reprodusable for anyone, anytime.